A 3-Manifold with no Real Projective Structure: Introduction

 {\em Topological uniformization \/} in dimension $2$ asserts that every closed $2$-manifold admits a constant curvature Riemannian metric.
 Therefore every such surface is uniformized by one of three Ehresmann structures corresponding to constant curvature Riemannian geometry.
 However, projective and conformal geometry provide two {\em larger geometries,\/} each of which uniformize {\em all\/} surfaces (Ehresmann~\cite{Ehresmann}).

-The subject received renewed attention in the late 1970's by W.\ Thurston, who cast his Geometrization Conjecture (now proved by Perelman ) in terms of Ehresmann $(G,X)$-structures.
-Thurston proposed that the relevant geometries are the {\em locally homogeneous Riemannian manifolds, \/} for which the isotropy group of $G$ acting on $X$ is compact.
+The subject received renewed attention in the late 1970's by W.\ Thurston, who cast his Geometrization Conjecture (now proved by Perelman) in terms of Ehresmann $(G,X)$-structures.
+Thurston proposed that the relevant geometries are {\em locally homogeneous $3$-dimensional Riemannian manifolds.\/} These are the $3$-dimensional homogeneous spaces $G/H$ where the isotropy group $H$ is compact.
+Up to local isometry, those which cover compact $3$-manifolds fall into eight types.
 See Scott~\cite{S}, Thurston~\cite{Thurston} and Bonahon \cite{Bonahon} for a description of these geometries.
-Every closed $3$-manifold admits a decomposition along essential elliptic or Euclidean $2$-manifolds into pieces, each of which admit a geometric structure modeled on one of eight homogeneous Riemannian $3$-manifolds.
+Every closed $3$-manifold canonically decomposes along essential elliptic or Euclidean $2$-manifolds into pieces, each of which admit a geometric structure of one of these eight types.

-Since these eight geometries often themselves admit geometric structures modeled on homogeneous spaces with {\em noncompact\/} isotropy group, it is tempting to search for geometries which uniformize {\em every\/} closed $3$-manifold. \cite{G2} exhibits examples of closed $3$-manifolds which admit no flat conformal structures. (\cite{G2} also contains examples of $3$-manifolds, such as the $3$-torus which admit no spherical CR-structure.)
+Since these eight geometries often themselves admit geometric structures modeled on homogeneous spaces with {\em noncompact\/} isotropy group, it is tempting to search for geometries which uniformize {\em every\/} closed $3$-manifold. \cite{G2} exhibits examples of closed $3$-manifolds which admit no flat conformal structures. (\cite{G2} also contains examples of $3$-manifolds, such as the $3$-torus, which admit no spherical CR-structure.)
 The purpose of this note is to exhibit a closed $3$-manifold (namely the connected sum $\rpth\#\rpth$) which does not admit a flat {\em projective\/} structure.
-(On the other hand $\rpth\#\rpth$) does admit a flat conformal and spherical CR structures.)
+(On the other hand $\rpth\#\rpth$ does admit a flat conformal and spherical CR structures.)

 A {\em $\rpn$-structure\/} on a connected smooth n-manifold $M$ is a Ehresmann structure modeled on $\rpn$ with coordinate changes locally in the group $\pgln$ of {\em collineations\/} (projective transformations) of $\rpn$.
 Such a structure is defined by an atlas for $M$ where the transition maps are the restrictions of projective transformations to open subset of projective n-space.
-Fix a universal covering space $\tilde{M}\to M$; then an atlas as above determines an immersion called the {\em developing map\/} and a homomorphism called the {\em holonomy} such that for all $\tilde{m}\in\tilde{M}$ and all $g\in\pi_1M$ that
+Fix a universal covering space $\tilde{M}\to M$; then an atlas as above determines an immersion called the {\em developing map\/}